What does it mean to be a slave?

 I want to be clear, I do not claim to be an expert on black history, human suffering, theology or slavery.
 I am not writing this article pretending to be any more knowledgeable about these facts than the next person.
 I am simply a learner thirsty to learn.
 The problem is modern culture does not serve “Honest” on a platter for the inquisitive mind to digest.
 No. The inquisitive mind has to dig, climb and crawl through “Dishonest” just to fill a small bowl to eat.

 We might think our 21st century problems are uniquely new and unparalleled to the past, but similarities in human suffrage can be seen in perpetuity through time.
 Labels change, names change, even dictionary definitions change, but it’s still the same battle that exists upon earth among humankind.
 Money and Power and Prestige have always resulted in our downfall.

 Ask if your school carries Narrative of the Life of Frederick Douglass.
 If not, request they reconsider.
-You couldn’t find a better role model to learn from!
+You couldn’t find a a better person of integrity or historical reference to learn from!

 by JAiME for SCHOOLS July 3rd, 2022